By TOM WEIR Sports Welter

 Abdul Jalil climbs in, ignoring the gawkers.
 The powder blue machine swings into motion, gliding with the silence of a swinging third strike.

-Jalil’s genius includes interest free loans and other innovative ways to avoid income taxes in his contracts to get which figure works out best on the 1040 form without letting Uncle Sam in on too much of the action.
+Something about how that figure works out best on the 1040 form without letting Uncle Sam in on too much of the action.
 Yes, those 5 and 10 percent commissions on million dollar contracts do add up in a hurry.

 “I wanted to be a millionaire by the time I was 30,” says the 28-year-old, blank-faced.
 “I think I’ll get that by next year.